RainingClouds/how-we-work/DESIGN_ITERATION.md

 Once all the designs are approved we prepare a 'Design Document', which gives a single place to see all the finalized designs/flow etc.

-We always work on designs first, Get it approved and then go after development of it.
+We work with 'Design lead development' approach.
+It means we work on designs first, Get it approved and then go after development of it.
 Change in design while developing the app becomes hassel for developer.